OSINTer-Platform/.github/profile/README.md

 [![OSINTer](https://raw.githubusercontent.com/OSINTer-Platform/OSINTer/master/logo/full.png)](https://osinter.dk)

 ## Contributing
-While OSINTer is currently unfortunately not open-source we highly encourage any form of contributing.
-Should you want to contribute, then please get in contact either at contact@osinter.dk or on the Github repos (if you are reading this on Gitlab, then that is simply a downstream mirror).
+As OSINTer is open-source we highly encourage any form of contributing.
+Should you want to contribute, then please get involved with this GitHub or get in contact either at contact@osinter.dk or on the Github repos (if you are reading this on Gitlab, then that is simply a downstream mirror).

 ## Introduction
-OSINTer is a - previously open-source, now just source-available - intelligence gathering tool, designed to ease the intelligence gathering process by scraping reliable intelligence news sources, and presenting them in an easy to navigate UI, hosted as a web-application, to allow intelligence analysts to handle large
+OSINTer is an open-source intelligence gathering tool, designed to ease the intelligence gathering process by scraping reliable intelligence news sources, and presenting them in an easy to navigate UI, hosted as a web-application, to allow intelligence analysts to handle large